 - Keep your profile up-to-date and active.
 Do not leave it idle; be aware of imposters.

 - Behave responsibly and post only relevant information to reflect a professional persona.
-This all impacts your online identity from now on – unwanted posts are difficult to erase.
+This all impacts your online identity and unwanted posts are difficult to erase.
 Stay in control

 - Spend time getting to know the safety features of the app/site you are using – How do you report?
 How do you block?
 What privacy options are available?
 Know how to deal with situations before they arise.

 - Know your online friends and followers – ask yourself would you share as much content with them in real life?

 - Employ the “granny rule” when sharing content online – ask yourself would granny be proud of your online actions?

 - Protect your mental health online – avoid apps/sites that are full of hate and abuse.
 If you are the target of online abuse: do not respond, keep a copy of the contact, report to the app/site and block the individual.

 - If there is no online audience then there is no online show.
 So, before you like/share/comment on content online, think about the consequences of your actions.